TKMM-Team/TKMM-NX/README.md

 Get the latest OS images to run TKMM on your Switch:
 - **Stable Release:** [Download TKMM OS for Switch](https://tkmm.org/downloads/?tabs=switch)

+## Installation

+After downloading the .zip file, extract the `tkmm` and `bootloader` folders at the root of your SD card.

+- boot your Switch into RCM mode
+- inject the Hekate payload
+- go to "More Configs"
+- select "TKMM"

+Your Switch should now boot into TKMM-NX.

-## Building TKMM OS for Switch
+## Building TKMM-NX

-To build your own TKMM OS for Switch, follow these steps:
+To build your own image, follow these steps:

 1. **Clone the Repository:**
    ```bash